dotnet/csharpstandard/standard/classes.md

 The direct base class of a class type shall be at least as accessible as the class type itself ([§7.5.5](basic-concepts.md#755-accessibility-constraints)).
 For example, it is a compile-time error for a public class to derive from a private or internal class.

-The direct base class of a class type shall not be any of the following types: `System.Array`, `System.Delegate`, `System.Enum`, or `System.ValueType`.
+The direct base class of a class type shall not be any of the following types: `System.Array`, `System.Delegate`, `System.Enum`, `System.ValueType` or the `dynamic` type.
 Furthermore, a generic class declaration shall not use `System.Attribute` as a direct or indirect base class ([§22.2.1](attributes.md#2221-general)).

 In determining the meaning of the direct base class specification `A` of a class `B`, the direct base class of `B` is temporarily assumed to be `object`, which ensures that the meaning of a base class specification cannot recursively depend on itself.